 A carbon footprint is the total amount of carbon dioxide (CO2) and other greenhouse gases (GHG) emitted over the full life cycle of a product or service, or in any given financial year.

 The measurement is usually expressed as kilograms of CO2 equivalents, which accounts for the global warming effects from different greenhouse gases.

-The first step in managing the impact of an organisation’s greenhouse gas emissions (the carbon footprint, is to conduct a measurement, referred to as a carbon audit.
+The first step in managing the impact of an organisation’s greenhouse gas emissions, commonly known as the carbon footprint, is to conduct a measurement, referred to as a carbon audit.

 The Carbon Reduction Institute (CRI) does this by conducting a comprehensive emissions audit using methodology adapted from the World Business Council for Sustainable Development Greenhouse Gas Protocol.